-June 12, 2014 00:00 By Usanee Mongkolporn
+June 12, 2014 00:00 By Usanee Mongkolporn The Nation

 The National Broadcasting and Telecommunications Commission yesterday lashed out at a comment by Norway's Telenor, warning that Thailand is now ruled by martial law and all companies must comply with the military rule.

 Now Thailand is under martial law, we are not using only the Frequency Allocation Law 2010 anymore, so everyone needs to respect the martial law," said Settapong Malisuwan, chairman of NBTC’s telecom committee.

 Tor Odland, vice president of Telenor Asia, the major shareholder of Total Access Communication, reportedly said that DTAC was ordered to prevent its customers from accessing Facebook through its mobile network on May 28 by the National Council for Peace and Order (NCPO) and NBTC.

 Settapong insisted that the NBTC had never issued such an order.

 Meanwhile, he told Boonchai Bencharongkakul, chairman of DTAC, Sigve Brekke, chairman of Telenor Asia, and Jon Eddy Abdullah, CEO of DTAC, to stop "lobbying" NBTC from making negative comments about Telenor.

 Expressing his dissatisfaction over this issue, he said Telenor should consider investing elsewhere if Thailand presents too much trouble for its business.